 The contest begins at 9 a.m. and concludes around 3 p.m.
 The contest takes place at the Stern Learning Center, Austin Cary Forest, 10625 NE Waldo Rd., Gainesville, FL 32609.
 Click here for directions.
 Youth will be divided into groups and rotate among contest stations.
 Following the completion fo the stations, there will be a break for scoring and judging, and the contest concludes with an awards ceremony around 2:30 p.m.

 Youth should wear closed-toe shoes and dress appropriately for the weather, prepared to spend time outdoors, in the sun.
-Please bring sunscreen, sunglasses, insect repellant, lunch, and a water bottle.
+Please bring sunscreen, sunglasses, insect repellent, a clipboard/something to write on, lunch, and a reusable water bottle.
 Snacks will be provided for youth.

 If youth would like to use magnifying glasses to examine tree specimens, insect/disease specimens, etc., this is permitted.
 For the map & compass station, compasses will be provided, but youth are permitted to bring/use their own compasses.
-For the tree measurement station, some biltmore sticks are provied, but youth can also bring their own.
+For the tree measurement station, some Biltmore sticks are provided, but youth can also bring their own.
+Parents are welcome to bring small canopy tents and chairs to set up outside during the contest.
 Finally, we ask that youth do NOT wear baseball caps.